berkeleybop/berkeleybop.github.io/best_practice.md

 ## Google docs/slides/sheets hygiene

 - Read [Julie's awesome guide](https://docs.google.com/presentation/d/1NqwMrJs5b95i4sLEfpKWtGNepNh8UCSOp6uFtq_DYic/edit#slide=id.p)
+- Read [Data Organization in Spreadsheets for Ecologists](https://datacarpentry.org/spreadsheet-ecology-lesson/ from datacarpentry
+- Read [Data Organization in Spreadsheets](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989) by Bronan and Woo
+    - be consistent
+    - write dates like YYYY-MM-DD
+    - put just one thing in a cell
+    - no not merge cells
+    - organize the data as a single rectangle (with subjects as rows and variables as columns, and with a single header row)
+    - create a data dictionary
+    - do not include calculations in the raw data files
+    - do not use font color or highlighting as data
+    - choose good names for things
+    - make backups
+    - use data validation to avoid data entry errors
+    - save the data in plain text files
 - Use google docs/slides over Microsoft/Apple/Desktop
     - but sometimes markdown+git is more appropriate than either
     - for grants, papers, and other collaborative documents, move to Word at last possible minute (if at all)